Fixing Encrypted Email Script Problems with PowerShell

 Command Description

-HTMLBody Defines the HTML content of the email body.
+HTMLBody Defines the email body's HTML content.

 Save Saves the mail item.